semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 ### 4.7.1 The Continuous Deployment Pipeline

-The stable deployment pipeline is the last one in the workflow, for instance, `.sempahore/deploy-stable-digitalocean.yml` This pipeline does not introduce anything new.
-Again we use `apply.sh` script to start a rolling update and `kubectl delete` to clean the canary deployment.
+The stable deployment pipeline is the last one in the workflow.
+The pipeline does not introduce anything new.
+Again, we use `apply.sh` script to start a rolling update and `kubectl delete` to clean the canary deployment.

 ``` yaml
 . . .